 Heroes: Wrecking Ball, Winston, Mei, D.Va, Brigitte

 Disruptors are Heroes that excel at zoning, applying Crowd Control, ruining enemy plans, and their formation.
 Basically they switch in real time between helping their team, and being a disrupting presence on the battlefield.
 These guys might not do much on paper when it comes to the numbers, but their presence alone can make a huge difference out there on the battlefield, even if it’s not so noticeable.
 There’s a reason why Winston is one of the most powerful characters in the current meta.
 This guy will jump on the backline Heroes, and just take their time, blocking the damage with his deployable barrier, dealing some damage, and just backing off.
 This way, one tanky hero, that has an amazing Ultimate ability that increases his survivability forces 2-4 enemies to turn all of their attention to him, to keep him away from killing squishy characters.

 Some Heroes do not even have to jump in to be scary.
 Take a look at Brigitte, for example.
 If she stands in the middle, at the front, or at the backline with other Support and Damage Heroes - she creates immense pressure on the enemy.
 Winston wants to jump in?
 He gets stunned or Knocked back easily.
 Reaper wants to cast his Death Blossom?
 You use your shield and stun him, or push him away.
 Doomfist?
 Same thing.
 Genji?
 As well.
 Mei and Wrecking Ball (Hammond) are both amazing at making some moves and tactics slightly less attractive for the enemy team to make.
 With Wrecking Ball - you can easily zone enemies with your Roll, and as Mei - there’s always a chance that she will split the enemy team with a good wall, or just freeze some people setting them up for easy kills.

-This position will be hard to carry with if you do not know what you are doing.
+This position will be hard to carry with if a player does not know what they are doing.
 If you are inexperienced, you can basically consider your team playing 5v6.
 Disrupting and creating pressure requires knowledge and good positioning.
 It’s a role for more experienced players.
 And if you get aong with that role, you will be easily able to flex on your opponents, on offense, and defense as well (offensive style is better in most cases).
 But it will take wav more than a coiuple of hours of practice if you want to.
 And we're not talking about couple days or weeks either.

 With these guys - pure utility.
 Mercy has strong heals, attack boost, and a revive.
 Lucio will provide AoE healing and movement speed buffs.
 He will also be amazing at taking objectives in lower ranks, not only thanks to his ultimate but also for his movement and wall sliding.